-So how do you become one of the lucky ones?
+So how do you earn a spot?
 Well, as you might imagine, it’s not about luck.
 Here are the top 10 tips for getting into West Point.
 While they’re not comprehensive or fail-proof, they’re tried and true recommendations that can give you a head start in the process.

 LEARN THE LINGO.

 You’re not accepted into West Point; you’re “appointed.”
 When you step on campus, you’re not a student, you’re a “candidate.”
 These differences may not seem significant right now, but if you’re hoping to be a member of the Long Gray Line, it’s important to learn the lingo.
 The admissions process for West Point is different than any other college in the nation, and while it’s easy to learn the lingo as you go, Admissions counselors notice when you use the correct terms.

 TAKE THE TESTS.
 STUDY.
 TAKE THE TESTS AGAIN.